origranot/reduced.to/README.md

 ### 📃 Prerequisites

-List of things you need to run the project locally and how to install them.
+List of things you need to run the project locally and how to install them are -

 - npm
   ```sh